kulics/koral/book-en/basic-grammar.md

 ```
 StatementContent;
 ```
-In this language, the grammar rules are clear, and each statement has a clear end.
+In this language, the grammar rules are clear, and each statement has a clear scope and must be terminated by `;` or `newline`.
-So in most cases, we can omit the `;` used to end, this symbol is optional, for every statement.
+So in most cases, we can end up using line breaks directly.
+When there is a special need, you can choose to use `;` to maintain the current line.

 So we prefer to write like this:
 ```